 Nature of Operations.
 Robert Half International Inc. (the "Company") provides specialized staffing and risk consulting services through such divisions as Accountemps®, Robert Half® Finance & Accounting, OfficeTeam®, Robert Half® Technology, Robert Half® Management Resources, Robert Half® Legal, The Creative Group®, and Protiviti®.
-The Company, through its Accountemps, Robert Half Finance & Accounting, and Robert Half Management Resources divisions, is a specialized provider of temporary, full-time, and project professionals in the fields of accounting and finance.
-OfficeTeam specializes in highly skilled temporary administrative support personnel.
-Robert Half Technology provides information technology professionals.
-Robert Half Legal provides temporary, project, and full-time staffing of attorneys and specialized support personnel within law firms and corporate legal departments.
-The Creative Group provides project staffing in the advertising, marketing, and web design fields.
-Protiviti provides business consulting and internal audit services, and is a wholly-owned subsidiary of the Company.
+The Company, through its Accountemps, Robert Half Finance & Accounting, and Robert Half Management Resources divisions, is a specialized provider of temporary, full-time, and senior-level project professionals in the fields of accounting and finance.
+OfficeTeam specializes in highly skilled temporary administrative support professionals.
+Robert Half Technology provides project and full-time technology professionals.
+Robert Half Legal provides temporary, project, and full-time staffing of lawyers, paralegals and legal support personnel.
+The Creative Group provides interactive, design, marketing, advertising and public relations professionals.
+Protiviti is a global consulting firm that helps companies solve problems in finance, technology, operations, governance, risk and internal audit, and is a wholly-owned subsidiary of the Company.
 Revenues are predominantly derived from specialized staffing services.
 The Company operates in North America, South America, Europe, Asia and Australia.
 The Company is a Delaware corporation.